 Milan Cortina 2026, comes the unexpected 'no' by Mattia Furlani

 “It depends on the point of view.
 As an athlete, I can understand those who are annoyed to see people who perhaps do not know the meaning of the Olympics or the sacrifices behind it.
-But on the other hand, it is also true that sport belongs to everyone and carrying the torch is a unique opportunity.
+However, on the other hand, it is also true that sport belongs to everyone and carrying the torch is a unique opportunity.
 So everyone makes their own assessments: this is simply mine” added the 21-year-old athlete.

 “There is no respect for us champions, I consider it an unbelievable offense, or as my partner Monica says, ‘a disgrace’ – instead, Fauner had stressed to the ‘Gazzetta dello Sport’ -.
 I represent 10 athletes who have won 35 Olympic medals, starting with the two gold medal relays of 1994 and 2006, Gabriella Paruzzi, Sabina Valbusa, Bice Vanzetta.
 We were not involved at all in any initiative for the Winter Olympics in our country.
 No torchbearers, no ambassadors, no role.
 Nothing”.